skordal/wagtail/README.md

 -----

 The goal of Wagtail is to be a simple operating system for the BeagleBoard, exploiting various C++ features in a way that benefits operating system development.
 Portability between compilers is not a goal.
-The goal of Wagtail is to be an exceedingly simple operating system.
-The most immediate goal is to get the operating system to load and execute applications.

 Another goal of Wagtail is to exploit various C++ features in a way that benefits operating system development.
-Portability is not a goal, neither across processor architectures nor compilers.

 Current status
 --------------